 The Great Gatsby

-Welcome back to the roaring twenties!
-Jay Gatsby invites you to one of his parties.
-In this immersive experience, lots of drama unfolds in the hottest show in town.
-Dress to the nines and immerse yourself in this adaption of F Scott Fitzgerald’s popular story.
+A trip back in time to the roaring twenties!
+Jay Gatsby invited you to one of his parties.
+In this immersive experience, lots of drama unfolded in the hottest show in town.
+Visitors were encouraged to dress to the nines and immerse themselves into this adaption of F Scott Fitzgerald’s popular story.